Filtering or lane splitting is the fine art of threading your motorcycle between traffic to make progress.

-Speed is a crucial factor when it comes to filtering, it has a profound effect on your ability to react to a developing situation or slam on the anchors to guarantee the safety of you and the shiny parts of your bike.
+Speed is a crucial factor in filtering; it has a profound effect on your ability to react to a developing situation or slam on the anchors to guarantee the safety of you and the shiny parts of your bike.

 Just because you can doesn’t mean you should

-It’s easy to become impatient in traffic but before filtering you should honestly weigh up if it’s even worth it, is it going to pay dividends to filter past 2 cars given that light has been red a while and probably about to turn green?
+It’s easy to become impatient in traffic, but before filtering, you should honestly weigh up if it’s even worth it.
+Is it going to pay dividends to filter past 2 cars, given that the light has been red a while and probably about to turn green?
 Probably not.

 Zig Zags (Pedestrian Crossings)

-Ideally you should avoid filtering on zigzags where possible however if you do decide to take this on you should be painfully aware of any pedestrians you or may not be able to see.
+Ideally, you should avoid filtering on zigzags where possible; however, if you decide to take this on, you should be painfully aware of any pedestrians you or may not be able to see.

 Angry drivers/ road rage

-If you feel threatened by a driver’s actions towards yourself, you should get yourself to safety and report it to the police on the non-emergency line.
+If you feel threatened by a driver’s actions, you should get yourself to safety and report it to the police on the non-emergency line.

-A study conducted by Belgium Research firm Transport and Mobility Leuven in 2011 found that within the population of their study if 10% of car owners switched to motorcycles that time loss for all road users as a result of congestion would reduce by 40%.
+A study conducted by Belgium Research firm Transport and Mobility Leuven in 2011 found that within the population of their study if 10% of car owners switched to motorcycles, that time loss for all road users due to congestion would reduce by 40%.

 This amounts to 15,000 hours or a net benefit of €350,000 a day.

-If you feel you would benefit from further training there are numerous advanced rider qualifications such as RoSPA, Bikesafe, IAM, ERS and BMF Blue Riband which will contain elements of safer filtering.
+If you feel you would benefit from further training, there are numerous advanced rider qualifications, which will contain elements of safer filtering.